I CARE

 counts

 Join the Alnitak team in the Tramuntana – the spectacular northern mountainous coastline of Mallorca and embark on a scientific expedition focusing on dolphin and sea turtle conservation.
 In parallel, you will actively work alongside artisanal fishermen and other sailors to minimise the threat of ghost gear.
-When it isn’t possible to work at sea, we will build up an old mountain house nearby, making it into our Alnitak basecamp for years to come.
+When it isn’t possible to work at sea, you will build up an old mountain house nearby, which will become the Alnitak basecamp for years to come.

-The Ionian Dolphin Project is dedicated to ensuring the long-term survival of dolphins and monk seals in the coastal waters of the Eastern Ionian Sea.
+The Ionian Dolphin Project of the Tethys Research Institute is dedicated to ensuring the long-term survival of dolphins and monk seals in the coastal waters of the Eastern Ionian Sea.
 During your stay you will be part of the Ionian Dolphin scientific team involved in marine mammal research and conservation.
-You will work side by side our researchers and help to conduct daily surveys at sea.
+You will work side by side with researchers and help to conduct daily surveys at sea.

 I CARE